 Kassem Aina was born in 1946 near Safad, but had to leave two years later for Lebanon, where he attended UNRWA schools and the Bar Elias National Lebanese School.
 He holds diplomas in Social Care for Children, Social Service and psychology.
 He is a founding Board member of Beit Atfal Assumoud, a charity for children with many structures in the Palestinian refugee camps of Lebanon.
 He is also the co-ordinator of ‘Not-To-Forget-Sabra-and-Shatila-Massacre’ which was founded by a group of Italians and since around 1995 has held commemorations every September.

-Dr. Blake Alcott received his PhD in ecological economics from the University of East Anglia, lived and wrote for years in Zürich and Cambridge on environmental policy and Palestinian issues.
-He is Director of ODS in Palestine (UK), and now lives in Zürich.
+Dr. Blake Alcott received his PhD in ecological economics from the University of East Anglia and has lived and written for years in Cambridge, Turkey and Zürich (where he now lives) on environmental policy and Palestinian issues.
+He is Director of ODS in Palestine (UK).

 Yousef M. Aljamal is a Palestinian writer and author born in Al-Nusierat refugee camp in the Gaza Strip.
 He is the author and translator of a number of publications and books including Dreaming of Freedom: Palestinian Child Prisoners Speak.
 He is a contributor to Mondowiess and the Electronic Intifada.
 Currently, he is pursuing his PhD Studies at the University of Sakarya in Turkey.